 PIF targets a total return on its portfolio over the medium term of 3.3% per annum plus inflation.
-This allows it to pay an annual "release" to the council, equivalent to about NZ\$10 million last year.
+This allows it to pay an annual "release" to the council, which the council expects to be NZ\$11.5 million in 2024.
 We treat these releases as operating revenue because they are effectively used to subsidize rates.
 At this stage, we do not anticipate rating implications from the proposed New Plymouth District Council (Perpetual Investment Fund) Bill.
-The draft legislation purports to ensure that PIF will be used only for the benefit of local residents (ostensibly to guard against the possibility of future local body amalgamations) while still giving the council flexibility to draw on the fund's capital base, if necessary.
+The legislation purports to ensure that PIF will be used only for the benefit of local residents (ostensibly to guard against the possibility of future local body amalgamations) while still giving the council flexibility to draw on the fund's capital base, if necessary.

-New Plymouth's total free cash position--after applying our standard haircuts to noncash assets, and after budget needs--should be sufficient to cover about 394% of debt service during the next 12 months.
-Imminent debt-servicing needs comprise NZ\$15 million in term debt maturing in April 2023, NZ\$29 million in short-dated commercial paper, and about NZ\$7 million in annual interest payments.
+New Plymouth's total free cash position--after applying our standard haircuts to noncash assets, and after budget needs--should be sufficient to cover about 250% of debt service during the next 12 months.
+Imminent debt-servicing needs are NZ\$5 million in term debt maturing in August 2023, NZ\$30 million in term debt maturing in April 2024, NZ\$29 million in short-dated commercial paper, and about NZ\$7 million in annual interest payments.
+In addition, New Plymouth has access to undrawn committed standby facilities totaling NZ\$15 million

 The New Zealand Local Government Funding Agency (LGFA) provides New Plymouth, and most of its domestic peers, with strong access to a well-established source of external liquidity.
-In our view, LGFA benefits from an "extremely high" likelihood of extraordinary central government support (see "New Zealand Local Government Funding Agency Ltd.," published March 2, 2022).
+In our view, LGFA benefits from an "extremely high" likelihood of extraordinary central government support (see "New Zealand Local Government Funding Agency", published March 1, 2023).
 It has helped councils to both lengthen their maturity profiles and reduce borrowing costs.

-Our base case excludes the potential effects of New Zealand's proposed three waters reforms.
+Our base case excludes the potential effects of New Zealand's proposed affordable water reforms.
 Preliminary modeling by the Department of Internal Affairs suggests the reforms could result in lower debt-to-revenue ratios for many councils.
-Legislation could be introduced in parliament in the coming months, which would provide further clarity on implementation (see "Credit FAQ: Lifting The Lid On New Zealand's "Three Waters" Reforms," published Oct.
-12, 2022).
+The Crown has announced that it will amend relevant legislation and continue to progress Bills before parliament in the coming months, which would provide further clarity on implementation (see "Pipedream or Panacea: New Zealand's "Three Waters" Reforms Pt.1", published Feb.
+27, 2023, and "Pipedream or Panacea: New Zealand's "Three Waters" Reforms Pt2", published Feb.
+27, 2023).